 Tip #1: Mention how you are preparing for change

 Tip #2: Exude confidence in your answer by giving clear responses

 When I make changes, I look at all the areas of my life that will be affected.
 With that, I like to make a schedule and plans that align with the new norm.
 At work, I ensure that I adapt to changes by taking the necessary training if needed.

 20. Where Do You See Yourself in Five Years?

 The employer wants to know whether you have any growth plans.

 Tip #1: State where you would like to be in the next five years

 Tip #2: Explain that you want to have gained more skills and experience

 I expect to handle more accounting roles and more complex challenges in the profession.
-Besides, I plan to further my accounting skills my enrolling for a short course.
+Besides, I plan to further my accounting skills by enrolling in a short course.
 Also, this position will give me a chance to learn from the best and grow into a professional accountant within no time.

 You are one step away from landing a new role in your dream company.
-All you need is to read and practice these questions and answers before the interview.
-Make sure you tailor them to suit your education attainment, experience and the company you want to work for.
+You need to read and practice these questions and answers before the interview.
+Make sure you tailor them to suit your educational attainment, experience, and the company you want to work for.